 Preimplantation Genetic Screening (PGS)

-Chromosomal abnormalities are one of the most common reasons for implantation failure and miscarriages that occur within the first 12 weeks of pregnancy.
+Chromosomal abnormalities are one of the most common causes of implantation failure and miscarriages that occur within the first 12 weeks of pregnancy.
 In fact, approximately 50-60% of miscarriages that occur in the first trimester are due to a fetal chromosomal abnormality.
 Chromosomally abnormal embryos may not differ in overall microscopic appearance from chromosomally normal embryos, making it difficult to identify which embryo(s) have the best chance of resulting in a healthy baby.
-By implanting a chromosomally normal embryo, the possibility of a successful implantation and pregnancy is significantly enhanced.
+By transferring a chromosomally normal embryo, the possibility of a successful implantation and pregnancy is significantly improved.

 How is PGS Performed?

 PGS involves testing an embryo’s chromosomes.
 Chromosomes are the structures inside of our cells that contain the genetic information needed for our bodies to grow, develop, and maintain our health.
 There are 23 pairs of chromosomes (46 total).
 Chromosomes 1-22 are called autosomes, and are present in both males and females.
 The 23rd pair of chromosomes determines whether we are male (XY) or female (XX).
 Changes to the number or structure of the chromosomes may cause failure of an embryo to implant, result in a miscarriage, or lead to the birth of a baby with developmental and/or physical abnormalities.